 In addition, Clark was owner and trainer of his own racehorses beginning in 1962.
 He received his trainer's license in Chicago, racing his thoroughbred horses in locations such as Chicago, Detroit, and Atlantic City, as well as in Canada.
 He bought yearlings and trained them himself.
 His first horse was named Calico; his other horses included Super Chief, Road Man, and, his last horse, Mr. Bo Jo.
 Clark was fairly successful with his racehorses, with 30-40 winners, including Tide Me Over.
 In 1990, he retired from the horse industry.

 Elmer S. Clark, Jr. was born in Louisville, KY, the son of Elmer S. (d.
 1984) and Mary F. Ross Clark.
 He was raised in Lexington, KY.
-His father, Elmer S. Clark, Sr., was a jockey and trainer who won the first race at North Aurora Exhibition Park [later Aurora Downs] near Chicago.
-In the 1930s, Clark Sr. was issued a jockey's license in Florida and may have been the first African American to receive such a license in that state, but it was revoked when it was learned that Elmer S. Clark, Sr. was an African American.
-His racing career ended and Elmer S. Clark, Sr. moved to New York where he had a limousine service.
+His father, Elmer Sr., was a jockey and trainer who won the first race at North Aurora Exhibition Park [later Aurora Downs] near Chicago.
+In the 1930s, Clark Sr. was issued a jockey's license in Florida (possibly the first African American to receive such a license in that state), but it was revoked when it was learned he was an African American.
+His racing career ended and Clark, Sr. moved to New York, where he had a limousine service.

-Elmer S. Clark, Jr. died April 10, 2016 and is buried at Cedar Park Cemetery in Chicago, IL [source: Celebrating the Life of Elmer S. Clark, Jr.,funeral program provided by Gregory A. Clark, Ed.
+Elmer S. Clark, Jr. died April 10, 2016 and is buried at Cedar Park Cemetery in Calumet Park, IL [source: Celebrating the Life of Elmer S. Clark, Jr.,funeral program provided by Gregory A. Clark, Ed.
 D.].